© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 Probably the most important quality, however, is just the desire to make people happy.
 Positive intentions will absolutely lead one in the correct direction.
 It seems simple but without that driving motivation a hairdresser will regularly come up short (pun intended).
 Now, it could be said that so far this all sounds like one just needs to be 'passionate' about their craft.
 While not incorrect, it must be stated that there are multiple layers to passion which need to be formed, guided and directed it into the proper channels.
 When properly aligned it will produce a type of cohesion which can result in consistent positive results.

 You may be thinking, “That’s all great but you’re missing the one key ingredient - creativity!”
 To that, I urge caution.
 In fact, this is precisely where many hairdressers (and clients for that matter) have it all wrong.
 Indeed, most individuals who enter into the industry think the dominate quality or trait one needs to possess is creativity.
 They think hairdressers are artists first and foremost.
-As my years in this industry have ticked over, I balk at this misguided thinking more and more.
+As my years in this industry have ticked over, I dispute this misguided thinking more and more.
 Creativity as the primary focus is exactly why so many clients are unhappy after a visit to a salon.
 With creativity as the primarily driver a hairdresser is not capable of truly seeing the person in the chair.
 They see hair and what they want it to become, regardless of what may be considered sensible for someone and how it will grow out.
 An unrefined hairdresser will often jump in with raw creativity and never look back.
 Yes, there needs to be some form of creative process involved in the act of cutting someones hair but it must be entwined with critical analysis, consideration and communication for the process to become well developed enough for a clients long term happiness and satisfaction.
 There must be a balance.